Catel/Catel.Docs/src/vnext/reference/Catel.Serialization.Json/Catel/Runtime/Serialization/Json/IJsonSerializer.md

 ### PreserveReferences

-Gets or sets a value indicating whether references should be preserved.This will add additional`$graphid` and`$graphrefid` properties to each json object.
+Gets or sets a value indicating whether references should be preserved.
+This will add additional`$graphid` and`$graphrefid` properties to each json object.